MatteoGhizzi/exam_MLPNS/README.md

-# project for the final exam of Machine Learning For Physics and Natural Sciences
+# project for the final exam of Machine Learning for Physics and the Natural Sciences